Monster0506/factBook/style/README.md

 Try to stick to a consistant style of spelling.

-Both suffixing and prefixing numbers are acceptable, however, start at `0`.
-If there are going to be more than 10 of the numbered file, pad with a left `0`.
+Both suffixing and prefixing numbers are acceptable, however, start at "`0`" .
+If there are going to be more than 10 of the numbered file, pad with a left "`0`".

 ## 1.6.
 Pull request formatting

 This is a simple style to follow.
 The first word of a sentance should be capilitsed.
-If there is more than one sentance, suffix only the first sentance with a full stop`.`
+If there is more than one sentance, suffix only the first sentance with a full stop "`.`"

-If something is changed or modified, prefix with `Update`.
+If something is changed or modified, prefix with "`Update`".

-If something is removed, prefix with `Delete`.'
+If something is removed, prefix with "`Delete`".

-If something is added, prefix with `Add`.
+If something is added, prefix with "`Add`".

+File names should be correct, including capitalization, and should not have the extention, unless there are other files with the same name.
+Suffix with "`in [directory]`".

-There is a lot of leeway in this set of guidelines, so simply follow the rule that `Add sentance case.
+There is a lot of leeway in this set of guidelines, so simply follow the rule that "`Add sentance case.
 Remove sentance case.
-Update sentance case` looks like the previous block of code.
+Update sentance case`" looks like the previous block of code.

 ## 1.7.
 Further Guidelines